Key Points:

 Benefits of taping

-recent study showed that taping can be a powerful tool for relieving plantar fasciitis symptoms in runners.
+A recent study showed that taping can be a powerful tool for relieving plantar fasciitis symptoms in runners.
 By taping the plantar fascia, you can take some of the tension off the plantar fascia, which can reduce pain.
 It's like giving your foot a little break from the constant strain it experiences during running.

 If you are a runner with plantar fasciitis, taping may take enough pressure off your plantar fascia to run with plantar fasciitis.
-It can also be a good strategy if you have taken a break from running and are returning to running after plantar fasciitis
+It can also be a good strategy if you have taken a break from running and are returning to running after plantar fasciitis.

 Different types of tapes